quasarframework/quasar/extras/README.md

 > Install one of MDI v5, MDI v4 or MDI v3, but never together at the same time.

+> Note that ionicons v5+ no longer comes with a webfont.
 ### SVG

 > Quasar v1.7+ required for svg Quasar Icon Sets.